 In my main estimation sample, I focus on farms between 1 and 5 hectares as they still are comparable small-scale farms.
 Farmers on these farms are likely to also work outside their farms and do not employ workers on their farms.
 The consideration of the suitable bandwidth comes down to a trade-off between statistical power and the comparability of the treated and non-treated farmers.
+For robustness, I also test different bandwidths and show that the results are not sensitive to this choice.
 In my estimation strategy, the farmers do not have to be comparable but differences between the farmers should be similar in both low- and high-productivity regions.
 When moving further away from the two-hectare cutoff, these differences may however start to diverge.
 For example, the wealth difference between a 1-hectare farmer and a 4-hectare farmer in low- and high-productivity regions are not that large but the differences between a 1-hectare farmer and a 20-hectare farmer might be quite different depending on land productivity.